E-time Game Play

 |E-time Game Play|

-The E-time Game Play is an unlicensed Sega Mega Drive "console on a chip" distributed in parts of China.
+The E-time Game Play, also known as the 16 Bit Game Player Hand-Hold, is an unlicensed Sega Mega Drive "console on a chip" distributed in parts of China.
 It connects to a TV and allows ROM images to be played via an SD card port.
 It also contains a DE-9 port, meaning a second controller can be connected to the unit.

 The system runs on 3 AAA batteries.